 The Astaldi Aided path is wonderfully scenic and presents modest difficulties mainly stretching out in the ledge.
 The only steps to pay more attention to are two unprotected detrital couloirs in which the debris is not totally stable.
 Absolute need for the helmet both for possible fall of debris material and for the rocky roofs with low stretches on which extends the ledge.

 The Astaldi Path is a connection point between the east and west sides of Punta Anna.
 It can be covered in more articulated itineraries in the Tofane area.
-On the west side of Punta Anna you reach the Giussani Hut, a point of support for aided itineraries including the Ferrata Lipella to the Tofana di Rozes or the Ferrata at the Scala del Meneghel.
-On the eastern side of Punta Anna we meet in a rapid succession the Ferrata Olivieri, the Ferrata Aglio and finally the Ferrata Formenton.
-Simpler in the lower part of the Ampezzo valley we meet the Aided path Olivieri, the Ferrata Ra Bujela and the Ferrata Ra Pegna.
+On the west side of Punta Anna you reach the Giussani Hut, a point of support for aided itineraries including the Via Ferrata Lipella to the Tofana di Rozes or the Ferrata at the Scala del Meneghel.
+On the eastern side of Punta Anna we meet in a rapid succession the Ferrata Olivieri, the Via Ferrata Aglio to Tofana di Mezzo and finally the Ferrata Formenton.
+Simpler in the lower part of the Ampezzo valley we meet the Aided path Olivieri, the Ferrata Ra Bujela and the Via Ferrata Ra Pegna.

 Approach: 0:45 h